codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 After a user agent has been created we can send a message.

-To send the message we must use call the `.message(target, body)` method, along with the address that we are sending the message to in the `target` variable and the message that we are sending in the `body` variable.
+To send the message, call the `.message(target, body)` method, along with the address that the message is being sent to in the `target` argument and the message that we are sending in the `body` argument.

 <iframe